cerner/fhir.cerner.com/content/millennium/r4/foundation/security/provenance.md

 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
 * Modifier fields should not be provided, and will cause the transaction to fail.
-* The `Provenance.write` and `Observation.read` scopes must be provided in order to create a Provenance with an Observation Measurement target.
+* The `Provenance.write` scopes must be provided in order to create a Provenance with an Observation Measurement target.

 ### Authorization Types